Pesto Quinoa (Easy and Delicious)

 This pesto quinoa is rich, satisfying, and so easy to make.
-It’s the next best thing to eating a bowl of pesto pasta, and it’s perfect if you’re trying to reduce your pasta consumption and up your intake of more nutrient dense grains.
+It’s the next best thing to eating a bowl of pesto pasta, and it’s perfect if you’re trying to reduce your refined pasta consumption and up your intake of more nutrient-dense grains.

-Quinoa is rich in magnesium, high in plant-based protein and fiber, and contains all nine essential amino acids, so it’s a pretty nutritious grain to include in a clean eating diet.
-It also happens to be gluten-free, vegan, and oil-free.
+Quinoa is rich in magnesium, high in plant-based protein and fiber, and contains all nine essential amino acids.
+It also happens to be gluten free, vegan, and oil free.

 I opted to use walnuts in this recipe but pine nuts, pecans, cashews, almonds, or even hazelnuts would be delicious alternatives.
 Pesto is traditionally made with pine nuts, but they tend to be quite expensive so feel free to use whichever variety of nut you prefer.